hieuvp/learning-automation-tools/getting-started-with-ansible/configuring-multiple-hosts/README.md

 ![Ansible Push Model](assets/ansible-push-model.png)

-Ansible works by connecting to your nodes and pushing out small programs, called `Ansible modules` to them.
+Ansible works by connecting to your nodes and pushing out small programs (called `Ansible modules`) to them.
 These programs are written to be resource models of the desired state of the system.
 Ansible then executes these modules (over SSH by default), and removes them when finished.

 Your library of modules can reside on any machine, and there are no servers, daemons, or databases required.